Neolithic age :

 This period is also known as New Stone Age period.
 From Mesolithic age people started to settle at one place.
 In Neolithic age, new occupations started to develop.
 Animal husbandry, crop cultivation, pottery were among the new occupations that started.
 Mehgarh situated in Baluchisthan is the only site belonging to this period.
 Other parts where Neolithic age remains are found in Kashmir valley, Cherand in Bihar, Belan valley in Uttar Pradesh in India.
-People were no longer food gatherers but they became food producer.
-Vast amount of food was produced.
-The increased and extra availability of food gave lot of free time to the people.
+People were no longer food gatherers but they became food producer Food was produced in large quantity, this gave lot of free time to people living in Neolithic age..
 This made them to learn and invent new occupations especially related to arts.
-Since people in this age started to settle at one place, domestication of animals like cow, dog, and cat continued.
+As a result section of people were able to improve on their talent of producing pots, baskets, carpentary etc. Since people in this age started to settle at one place, domestication of animals like cow, dog, and cat continued.
 Probably in this period when men used to go for hunting women would gather twigs plants and fruits from the forests.
 The dog was probably the first animal to be tamed and domesticated.
 The semi nomadic life led to the formation of joint tribal life.
 When the grass field became impossible for supporting the cultivation, then use of spinning wheel, use of pottery, cotton woven into thread came into being.
 A large number of flint arrows heads, bone harpoons blades and sickles are found.

 The change in economy made life style from hunting-gathering to primitive farming called as Neolithic evolution.
 As agricultural products increased there came the necessity for storing the yields.
 With more perfection in agricultural techniques farmers were benefitted with surplus grains which needed storage.
 Hunter gatherers in Paleolithic age could not store food for long time due to migratory lifestyle, Neolithic people started to store food.
 This benefitted Neolithic people during drought, flood etc. Slowly these crops were also exchanged with other communities marking the early beginning of trade.
 This period can be considered as one of the major turning point in the history of mankind and India as these were the first steps are the origin of: